Tensions Mount In Venezuela Ahead Of Maduro Swearing-in - UrduPoint

 - Call to 'overcome fear' -

-With throngs of security forces now deployed across the Venezuelan capital Caracas -- a clear warning to would-be protestors -- there are growing fears that Thursday's demonstrations could bring violent reprisals.
+With throngs of security forces now deployed across the Venezuelan capital Caracas -- a clear warning to would-be protesters -- there are growing fears that Thursday's demonstrations could bring violent reprisals.

 But opposition figurehead Maria Corina Machado told AFP on Monday that Venezuelans must overcome their fear and go onto the streets to claim their freedom.